How Do You Know if You Have Termites?

 Termite Inspection & Removal

 Many of these tests are easy for homeowners to do on their own.
-However, since professional pest control technicians have extensive knowledge about termite biology, habits, and building methods, they can perform more complete and efficient examinations.
+However, since professional pest control Pros have extensive knowledge about termite biology, habits, and building methods, they can perform more complete and efficient examinations.
 They also have the best tools to find termite nests, determine the extent of the damage, and provide termite control.

 Dig Deeper on Termites